-1-3 credits (variable hrs)

-A field study of significant geologic features of a selected region.
+1-3 credits (variable hrs) A field study of significant geologic features of a selected region.
 The course consists of a field trip arranged to illustrate the geologic setting, stratigraphy and structure, topography, age and origin, significant events through geologic time, and special features unique to the region.
-Students are expected to demonstrate a knowledge of the geologic section for the region and to submit a report of their studies.
-An introductory lecture surveys key issues prior to the site visit.
-A summary lecture follows the site visit.
-The three-credit course does not have a separate lecture component.
-The lecture component is included in the ten-day trip.
+Students are expected to demonstrate a knowledge of the geologic section for the region, and to submit a report of their studies.
 Also offered as G0250 for no credit or grade.